Tun Tun Hein: Early life

 Tun Tun Hein was born to parents Kya Hein and Mya Khin.
-A native of Zipingyi village in Pyinoolwin Township, graduated from the Mandalay Arts and Science University with a B.Sc. in zoology in 1968.
+A native of Zipingyi village in Pyinoolwin Township, he graduated from the Mandalay Arts and Science University with a B.Sc. in zoology in 1968.

 Career

 Tun Aung subsequently became a teacher in Kunlong from 1973 to 1974, and married Sein Sein Thein in 1973.
 He was arrested in September 1988 for serving as chairman for the Nawnghkio Township General Strike Committee.
 Tun Tun Hein won the seat in the Pyithu Hluttaw to represent the Nawnghkio Township constituency during the 1990 Burmese general election, winning about 57% of the votes (18,886 valid votes), but was never allowed to assume his seat.

 Tun Tun Hein was imprisoned in 2012 and was declared a prisoner of conscience by Amnesty International.
 He was released in January 2015.
 In 2015 election, he contested and won the Nawnghkio Township constituency for a seat in the country's lower house.

 During the 2021 Myanmar coup d'état on 1 February, Tun Tun Hein was placed under house arrest by the Myanmar Armed Forces.

+After capturing Lashio, the MNDAA reportedly freed Tun Tun Hein from the local prison.